Chipotle accused of violating U.S. labor law on union organizing

-(Reuters) - The general counsel of a U.S. labor agency has accused Chipotle Mexican Grill Inc (CMG.N) of violating U.S. labor law by allegedly firing an employee in New York in retaliation for complaining about workplace problems and trying to organize with a union.
+(Reuters) - The general counsel of a U.S. labor agency has accused Chipotle Mexican Grill Inc of violating U.S. labor law by allegedly firing an employee in New York in retaliation for complaining about workplace problems and trying to organize with a union.

 The office of the general counsel of the National Labor Relations Board (NLRB) filed the complaint on Dec.
 12. The union involved, 32BJ, which is trying to organize workers at the Mexican fast-casual restaurant chain, received a copy of the complaint on Thursday.

-Because Chipotle’s restaurants are all owned by the corporation as a single employer, it is an easier target for union organizers than fast-food giant McDonald’s Corp (MCD.N), most of whose locations are owned and operated by franchisees.
+Because Chipotle’s restaurants are all owned by the corporation as a single employer, it is an easier target for union organizers than fast-food giant McDonald’s Corp, most of whose locations are owned and operated by franchisees.

 Chipotle spokespeople did not provide an immediate response to requests for comment.